 - healthier, stronger bones, muscles, cartilage, tendons, and joints

 - better balance, proprioception, coordination and muscle control

 We also know that puppies learn best what they learn first so we chose physical activities that won’t develop bad habits, like pulling on leash, running away, or obsessively sniffing the ground and eating things they find there.
 Instead, each of our exercises contribute to future manners, good behavior, and better relationships with owners, as well as a stronger mind and body.

-Get individualized fitness programs for your puppy and the rest of your dogs, along with personal guidances from Chris Zink and Gayle Watkins in Fit For Life™!
+Get individualized fitness programs for your all of your dogs, along with personal assistance from Chris Zink and Gayle Watkins in Fit For Life™!

 WHAT SHOULD YOU DO WITH YOUR PUPPY?

 Our puppy exercise guidelines tell you what activities to do at each of the five stages your puppy will go through before it becomes an adult.
 Exercises are broken down into six categories:

 - balance and proprioception

 - skill training for sports and lifetime activities

 - and what we call, Good for the Soul exercises